draumaz/butterfly/README.md

 ### Notes for non-Linux compilation

-Butterfly compiles slightly differently on non-Linux platforms.
-To compile on them, apply patches/non_linux.patch to the root of the cloned repo.
+Butterfly requires slightly different build parameters on non-Linux platforms.
+To compile on them, apply patches/non_linux.patch to the Makefile.

 - ```cd butterfly```